 Sweden took the unusual decision not to implement lockdown but kept most schools, restaurants, bars and businesses open.
 The idea was to permit herd immunity.
 There were different levels of immunity in different parts of the population, ranging from 4 to 5% in some to 20 to 25% in others.
 Overall, only around 6.1% of Swedes had developed antibodies and this is well below levels deemed adequate to achieve even partial herd immunity.
 In the middle of August 2020, it was estimated that 6% of the population of the UK and 15% of the population of Sweden had been infected.
 Sweden’s death rate is lower than some countries that opted for strict lockdowns, such as Britain, Spain and Italy but it is many times higher per capita than its Nordic neighbours.
 This must be the relevant comparison and their open policy has be widely deemed a failure.

 An important decision to make was when to re-open schools.
-An article in The Times called 43When can schools reopen safely?
-What the science tells us tells us the the evidence for the safety of children is high, for the susceptibility of children is medium and for the infectiousness of children is low.
+The evidence for the safety of children is high, for the susceptibility of children is medium and for the infectiousness of children is low.
 Children appear less likely than adults to bring the infection into the household.
 It is usually the adults who do this.
-Data from families of 39 children younger than 16 years showed that in 31 (79%), at least one adult family member had a suspected or confirmed infection before the onset of symptoms in the child.44COVID-19 in Children and the Dynamics of Infection in Families These findings support data from previous studies in China, Australia and France.
+Data from families of 39 children younger than 16 years showed that in 31 (79%), at least one adult family member had a suspected or confirmed infection before the onset of symptoms in the child.45COVID-19 in Children and the Dynamics of Infection in Families These findings support data from previous studies in China, Australia and France.
 In only 3 of 39 (8%) households was the child the first to develop symptoms.
 This is reassuring for schools.
 Where children live in a household with a vulnerable person, it is reassuring to know that they are unlikely to bring the disease home.